1 Contract Hire

 9 Change of Booking

-There will be a fee of £35.00 (thirty-five pounds) for any transferred booking, and bookings may not be transferred within one month of the Visitor's holiday, or from one calendar year to another.
+There will be a fee of £35.00 for any transferred booking, and bookings may not be transferred within eight weeks of the Visitor's holiday, or from one calendar year to another.
 A transferred booking is from one property to another, a change in the Visitor, or from one date to another.
-If the transfer requested also involves reducing the length of the holiday, it will be regarded as a cancellation.
+If the transfer requested also involves reducing the length of the holiday it will be regarded as a cancellation.

 10 Visitor Accommodation Limitation

 Occupation must be limited to the maximum number of persons for the Accommodation stated on the Company's website.
 Where it is found this has been exceeded a fee of £150.00 will be charged.

 11 Joint Bookings

 The booking should be made in one name only and that person (the Visitor) shall not, without the written consent of the Company, assign the booking.

 Unless otherwise stated in writing, the holiday price will include all charges for water, gas, electricity, or oil.
 Visitors must comply with the instructions found in the welcome folder regarding the appropriate fuel for use on open fires or stoves within the Accommodation.
 Any damage caused by using inappropriate fuel will be charged to the Visitor.

 13.1 Except as indicated below, the Company or the Owner cannot be held responsible for loss or damage to any belongings, or for injury sustained by the Visitor or members of his or her party during their stay at the Accommodation.
 The Company or the Owner excludes liability for loss or damage to any belongings, or for death or injury sustained to the Visitor or members of his or her party during their stay at the Accommodation except to the extent that such injury or loss or damage to any belongings is caused by the negligence or default or breach of the Company or Owner.